 The format of the ratio workpaper is similar to that of other analytical review documents found in MyWorkpapers.
 We've broken our instructions down into 3 easy steps.

 The first step to completing your analytical review is to set the details of your analytical review.

-You can select the Use external benchmark, Interim values, Initial values and Final values boxes to display these fields in your ratio table.
-The Interim, Initial and Final data ratio is calculated by using the data imported into your trial balance.
+You can select the Use external benchmark, Interim values, Initial values, and Final values boxes to display these fields in your ratio table.
+The Interim, Initial, and Final data ratios are calculated by using the data imported into your trial balance.
 The Benchmark field is an input cell.

 Step 2 - Completing Your Review

 Once you've completed step 1, you can begin your review.

 Note: There are seven types of ratios provided as part of the workpaper but these need to be edited based on the type of accounting structure you used.
 Alternatively, you can create new ratios.

 Follow the steps below to calculate your ratio: